LegendYt4k/hyperactylg/README.md

 ## Upcoming Features
  - Detailed Node Status (For Each Node In A Saperate Page)
- - Server/User Suspend Through Admin Area.
+ - User Suspend Through Admin Area.

 # Installation
 ## Manual Installation